wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/download-install-and-start-si.md

-# Step 1: Download Streaming Integrator and Set It Up
+# Step 1: Download Streaming Integrator and Dependencies

 First, you are required to download the Streaming Integrator and the other software needed for the scenario you are trying out.
 To do this, follow the topics below.